plausible/docs/docs/search-console.md

 ## Plausible Analytics will be listed in your Google account settings

-You can always view your Plausilbe Analytics integration in your Google account within the section "**Third-party apps with account access**.
+You can always view your Plausible Analytics integration in your Google account within the section "**Third-party apps with account access**.

 <img alt="Third-party apps with account access" src={useBaseUrl('img/third-party-apps.png')} />